2023 Competition Rules and Information

 SHOWPIECE COMPETITION AWARDS/PRIZES

-- 1st, 2nd, and 3rd place Sugar Showpiece & Winter Wonderland Competition entries in each category will be recognized, with 2nd and 3rd place receiving medals and prizes.
+- 1st, 2nd, and 3rd place Sugar Showpiece Competition entries in each category (tiered and sculpted) will be recognized, with 2nd and 3rd place receiving medals and prizes.
 1st place will be awarded a medal, trophy, $250 cash, and prizes.
 Award levels are at the judges’ discretion.
 If there are fewer than 3 entries per category or the judges decide the entries are insufficient to be awarded high awards, they may decide to only award 2nd and/or 3rd place or no awards at all.

-- Of the 1st place entries will be chosen as Best Showpiece and win a trophy, $1000 cash, and prizes.
+- Of the 1st place entries (tiered and sculpted) will be chosen as Best Showpiece and win a trophy, $1000 cash, and prizes.

-- 1st, 2nd, and 3rd place Tasting Competition entries will be recognized with medals and King Arthur Flour Gift Cards in the following amounts: $75 for each 3rd place, $150 for each 2nd place, $250 for each 1st place.
+- 1st, 2nd, and 3rd place Tasting Competition entries will be recognized with medals.
+1st place winners will receive cash in the amount of $100.
 Award levels are at the judges’ discretion.
 If there are fewer than 3 entries per category or the judges decide the entries are insufficient to be awarded high awards, they may decide to only award 2nd and/or 3rd place or no awards at all.

-- Of the 1st place entries in each Category, one will be chosen as the Best of Tasting Competition and win an additional King Arthur Flour Gift Card valued at $250.
+- Of the 1st place entries in each Category, one will be chosen as the Best of Tasting Competition and will receive $250.

-- Special awards will win prize packs and the following cash amounts: Innovation Award $250.
+- In addition to prize packs, the minimum cash prizes are as follows: Innovation Award $250, Theme Award $250, Best of Divisional Competition $750, 1st place Sugar Showpiece $250 each (tiered & sculpted), and Best of Sugar Showpiece Competition winner $1,000.
 Additional special awards may be added each year.
 Please refer to the special awards section for more information.

 General Competition Rules & Information